nguyensomniac/cat-synth/README.md

 # cat-synth
 A MIDI synthesizer.
 With cats.

-Uses timbre.js to output a modulated synth, controlled by
+Uses timbre.js to output a modulated synth.

 # Usage